 Technology is one of the biggest drivers of change in the legal industry.
 It's made research and discovery easier, enabled e-filing, and streamlined attorney-client communication.
-For law offices of any size, technology can be a game-changer—as long as the firm invests in the right solutions.
+Technology can be a game-changer for law offices of any size—as long as the firm invests in the right solutions.

-To ensure you're maximizing efficiency in your practice (and not sacrificing the quality of the client experience), take a look at these essential categories of software for law firms.
+To ensure you're maximizing efficiency in your practice (and not sacrificing the quality of the client experience), consider these essential software categories for law firms.

 Timekeeping and Billing

 Forming great billing habits isn't always easy.
 Thankfully, there is a type of law firm software that can help streamline this tedious task: timekeeping programs.

 With a timekeeping program, you can organize projects by client and run a stopwatch to track the time you've spent on each.
 Some of the most popular solutions today are mobile apps, which allow busy lawyers to run their stopwatches from their phones or tablets.